scala-js/scala-js-website/doc/tutorial/basic/index.md

 To use the DOM, it is best to use the statically typed Scala.js DOM library.
 To add it to your sbt project, add the following line to your `build.sbt`:

 {% highlight scala %}
-libraryDependencies += "org.scala-js" %%% "scalajs-dom" % "0.9.7"
+libraryDependencies += "org.scala-js" %%% "scalajs-dom" % "{{ site.versions.scalaJSDOM }}"
 {% endhighlight %}

 sbt-savvy folks will notice the `%%%` instead of the usual `%%`.
 It means we are using a Scala.js library and not a normal Scala library.
 Have a look at the [Dependencies](../../project/dependencies.html) guide for details.
 Don't forget to reload the build file if sbt is still running:

-    > reload
+    sbt:Scala.js Tutorial> reload
+    [info] Loading settings for project global-plugins from plugins.sbt ...
-    [info] Loading global plugins from (...)
+    [info] Loading global plugins from (...)/.sbt/1.0/plugins
+    [info] Loading settings for project scalajs-tutorial-build from plugins.sbt ...
     [info] Loading project definition from (...)/scala-js-tutorial/project
+    [info] Loading settings for project scala-js-tutorial from build.sbt ...
-    [info] Set current project to Scala.js Tutorial (in build (...)/scala-js-tutorial/)
+    [info] Set current project to Scala.js Tutorial (in build file:(...)/scala-js-tutorial/)

-If you are using an IDE plugin, you will also have to regenerate the project files for autocompletion to work.
+If you are using an IDE plugin, you will also have to reimport the build for autocompletion to work.

 ### Using the DOM Library